quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 - Square that flashes Green / Red based on if the tile is a valid position for user action (based on whether they are in build mode)
 - follows user interaction and is continually updated by `tower_at` and `tile_at`.
 - On the user taking action, the TileSelector provides the BuildTool the tile location or the tower if applicable for further action (building / dismantling / inspection / upgrade by user)
+- When tile selector trying to build a tower over an invalid tile, a cancel icon shows up which indicates that a tower cannot be built there.

 **Tile Map**